apple006/hyperapp/docs/getting-started.md

 ---

-We've only scratched the surface of what you can do and what's available in HyperApp.
+But we've only scratched the surface of what you can do with HyperApp.
 To learn more, check out the [Tutorials](/docs/tutorials.md) or read the [Implementation Notes](/docs/implementation-nodes.md) to peek under the hood.

 ## Installation